Amanita muscaria var. guessowii

 Amanita muscaria var. guessowii, commonly known as the American yellow fly agaric, is a basidiomycete fungus of the genus Amanita.
 It is one of several varieties of the poisonous and psychoactive A. muscaria (fly agaric).

 Description

 Cap

 The cap is 6-18 cm wide, globose then convex, flattening in age.
 It is bright yellow or yellow-orange, usually more orange or reddish orange towards the center, and fading to pale yellow.
 The volva is distributed over the cap as cream to pale tan warts; it is otherwise smooth and sticky when wet.
 The margin becomes slightly striate in age.
 The mild-smelling flesh is white and it does not stain when cut or injured.

 Gills

-The gills are free to narrowly adnate, subcrowded to crowded, cream to pale cream, truncate, unevenly distributed, of diverse lengths, and plentiful.
+The gills are free to narrowly adnate.
+They are subcrowded to crowded, and cream to pale cream in color.
+They are truncate, unevenly distributed, diverse lengths, and plentiful.

 Spores

 American yellow fly agaric spores are white in deposit, broadly ellipsoid to ellipsoid (infrequently subglobose or elongate) and inamyloid.
 The spores are (7.0) 8.7–12.2 (14.8) x (5.9) 6.5–8.2 (9.5) μm.
 The spore print is white.
+Clamps are present at bases of the basidia.